gwillz/EagleEye/README.md

 --------------
 The following section outlines the structure of the output files produced by our tools.
 Output file format includes .csv, .xml.
-Data Dictionary describing the output data is also laid out.
+Data dictionaries describing the output data is also laid out.